ccammack/ccammack.com/content/posts/display-server-notifications-using-a-blink(1)/index.md

 tags: ["FreeBSD", "blink(1)"]
 ---

-The [blink(1)](https://blink1.thingm.com/) is an open source USB notification light than can be controlled from the command line.
+The [blink(1)](https://blink1.thingm.com/) is an open source USB notification light that can be controlled from the command line.

 <!--more-->